Ryan's Hawaiian Vacation Guide

 After your road trip, it's a good idea to stop in Paia for dinner.
 A family friend's daughter works at Flatbread Company, a very good local pizza place (but like most Maui spots, a tad expensive).
-Also, rocker Gene Simmons' Rock & Brews chain is down the street, and it's an excellent spot to grab a beer or a bite to eat (the food is fantastic).
 There are other smaller, mom-and-pop shops here that are worth trying out, but they tend to fill up fast.

 Haleakala National Park

 It's worth getting up super early one morning and driving to Haleakala National Park to check out a fantastic sunrise from high atop Maui.
 If you decide to go, make sure you dress warmly or in layers.
 It is a bit cold at the summit of Haleakala.
 It is also a popular time to go, so make sure you leave super early and arrive well ahead of sunrise.

 My brother-in-law, sister, and I did a bike tour with Maui Easy Riders.
 We had a fun time going all down-hill in a group starting at the National Park entrance.
 There are several tours offered, but it wasn't a strenuous bicycle journey.
 We traveled single-file and stopped for breaks every so often.